Meanwhale/MeanscriptCLI/REFERENCE.md

 float64 f64: 12.123456789;  // define a 64-bit floating-point number
 text name: "Jack"           // define an immutable string chars [12] ch: "Jill"       // define a mutable, fixed-sized string (max.
-12 bytes) bool b                      // define a boolean
+12 bytes) bool b: true                // define a boolean ('true' or 'false')

 // Function calls can be of two formats:
 // 1.
 Argument list separated with spaces, like on command line: